 The Wyoming ITC welcomed TDA Research, Inc. (TDA) to the facility in the fall of 2019.
 TDA develops cutting-edge chemical processes, materials, and hardware for customers in the defense, aerospace, energy, and chemical industries.

-Over the winter, TDA will test a novel hybrid carbon capture system, which incorporates membrane and solid sorbent technologies to remove carbon dioxide from flue gas.
+Throughout 2020 and 2021, TDA will test a novel hybrid carbon capture system, which incorporates membrane and solid sorbent technologies to remove carbon dioxide from flue gas.
 TDA’s system is sized to capture carbon dioxide from flue gas at about the emission rate from a plant generating 50 kilowatts of electricity, or about a ton of carbon dioxide per day.
 “Our solid sorbent technology has been tested and proven on a smaller scale, as has the membrane technology proved by MTR.
 Our two technologies have also been tested as a hybrid model successfully as well,” said David Gribble, TDA senior scientist.
 “Through our testing at Dry Fork Station, we hope to show improvements in operational cost and efficiencies.”

 Kawasaki Heavy Industries (KHI) is slated to test their solid sorbent capture technology at the Wyoming Integrated Test Center.
 The State of Wyoming and Japan have been working together since 2016, when Governor Mead and Osamu Tsukamoto, President of JCOAL, signed a Memorandum of Understanding (MOU) committing to cooperation in coal research and development of technologies and coal trade.
 JCOAL operates under the supervision of the Ministry of Economy, Trade and Industry of Japan and is supported by more than 120 member coal-related businesses.
 The organization works to promote overall coal activities, from coal mining to the field of coal utilization, toward a stable energy supply, sustainable economic growth and the reduction of the global environment emissions.